ljenchik/my-mars-mission/Readme.md

 <img src="assets/images/MarsImages_1.png" alt="mars images taken on 18/02/2021" width="200"/>
 </p>

-When yhis page is open, a user sees a carousel of the twenty images with the first hero image at the center.
+When this page is open, a user sees a carousel of the twenty images with the first hero image at the center.
 The images are not the same every time.
 I shuffle all the images taken at the specific date and display the first twenty.

 A user can select any date from a date-picker box starting from 18/02/2021.
 If there are no images taken on the chosen date, a message "There were no photographs taken on this date.
 Please choose another date" will be displayed along with a Mars image from a Landing Page.